 It won’t cost you a dime to take a wheel brace, check out all your wheel lugs, and make sure they are all 100% tight.
 A wobble at low speeds of 10mph or less is not really dynamic balance-related.

 If you have a decent spare wheel, you could rotate each tire to see if the problem is in fact an unbalanced tire or simply a loose wheel.
 It Will probably take you the better part of a Saturday morning, however, it won’t cost you a cent, and you can safely rule the wheel balancing and loose lug theory out.
 While you’re at it, check each tire for flat spots.

 Another cause for vibrations is a badly worn u-joint.
 You won’t have to physically remove the part to inspect, since all it takes is a quick crawl underneath to check.
 The u-joint jackets should be properly sealed with no signs of rust water leaks or grease leaks.
 They are cross-shaped with caps on each end and some have a grease-able nipple.
 A quick eye-balling will determine their condition.
 Don’t forget to check the two on the front wheels too.

 U-joints that feel wiggly or have excessive play in them should be replaced ASAP.
 That play in your drivetrain is heavily exaggerated once that driveshaft is spinning at thousands of RPMs.
 If you feel vibrations near your transmission, thoroughly inspect the u-joint closer to the transfer case for play.
-A wobbling gear shifter, that vibrates in sync with your speed, is also a dead give-away the problem is directly related to a component close by.
+A wobbling gear shifter, that vibrates in sync with your speed, is also a dead giveaway that the problem is directly related to a component close by.

 When replacing U-Joints, insist on genuine parts only.
 The recommended U-joint for Wranglers is the Spicer 5-760x.